 - Assign each selected interface a virtual IP.
 Virtual IP moves between Master and Slave and is given to clients as a floating gateway.
 Since this gateway is always up (either Master or Slave), the client is never disconnected.
 This virtual IP of interfaces should match in both the Master and Slave appliance.

-- After performing this configuration on both Master and Slave appliances, click Apply to initiate synchronization between Master and Slave appliance.
+- After performing this configuration on both Master and Slave appliances, click Apply to initiate synchronization between the Master and Slave appliances.

 While activating High Availability, the system runs a two-phase validation process before synchronizing Master and Slave appliances: